Didictateur/Mappor/README.md

 - ```imageio```
 - ```numpy```

-installed to work.
+These dependencies are only usefull if you run Mappor with Python, when the executable version already have them.

 # Tutorial

-You can find a tutorial when Mappor is runing in Help -> Tutorial.
-Unfortunatly, this is not available when using the executable version.
-That is why you can find the tutorial in our Wiki.
+You can find a tutorial when Mappor is runing in Help -> Tutorial

 For more specific details as the coming features, you can also check our Wiki